 If you get a reading higher than 105°, you need to rush your dog to the vet immediately!

 At 106°, your dog could suffer serious complications or even die.
 Like in humans, fevers in dogs are nothing to take lightly.
 You need to learn how to take a dog's temperature and observe your pet for any signs of fever.
 Taking his temperature will only take a few minutes, and it's better to be safe than sorry.

-The only accurate way to measure your dog's temperature is rectally.
+The only accurate way to measure your dog's temperature is rectally, ideally using a specially designed pet thermometer for dogs.
 If you dread going down there, just imagine how your dog feels!
 My advice is get a thermometer for your pet and label it “dog thermometer.”
 That way it will never be used on humans by mistake.

 You should keep your dog thermometer in your pet first aid kit, so you always have it on hand and can grab it quickly.

 When learning how to take a dog's temperature, it's important to have the right supplies.
 You'll need something to lubricate the thermometer, like petroleum jelly or baby oil.
 You'll also need something to apply it, like a cotton ball or Q-tip.